soteria-security/365Inspect/README.md

 Execution of 365*Inspect+* looks like this:

-	.\365Inspect+.ps1 -OrgName <value> -OutPath <value> (-Username <username> -Password <password> -MFA -SkipUpdateCheck *these are optional*)
+	.\365Inspect+.ps1 -OrgName <value> -OutPath <value> -reportType <HTML/CSV/XML> (-Username <username> -Password <password> -SkipUpdateCheck *these are optional*)

-For example, to log in by entering your credentials in a browser with MFA support:
+For example, to log in by entering your credentials in a browser with MFA support and exporting an HTML report:

-	.\365Inspect+.ps1 -OrgName mycompany -OutPath ..\365_report -MFA
+	.\365Inspect+.ps1 -OrgName mycompany -OutPath ..\365_report -reportType HTML

 365*Inspect+* can be run with only specified Inspector modules, or conversely, by excluding specified modules.

-For example, to log in by entering your credentials in a browser with MFA support:
+For example, to log in by entering your credentials in a browser with MFA support and exporting an HTML report:

-	.\365Inspect+.ps1 -OrgName mycompany -OutPath ..\365_report -MFA -SelectedInspectors inspector1, inspector2
+	.\365Inspect+.ps1 -OrgName mycompany -OutPath ..\365_report -reportType HTML -SelectedInspectors inspector1, inspector2

 or

-	.\365Inspect+.ps1 -OrgName mycompany -OutPath ..\365_report -MFA -ExcludedInspectors inspector1, inspector2, inspector3
+	.\365Inspect+.ps1 -OrgName mycompany -OutPath ..\365_report -reportType HTML -ExcludedInspectors inspector1, inspector2, inspector3

-To break down the parameters further:

 * *OrgName* is the name of the core organization or "company" of your O365 instance, which will be inspected.
 	* If you do not know your organization name, you can navigate to the list of all Exchange domains in O365.
 The topmost domain should be named *domain_name*.onmicrosoft.com.
 In that example, *domain_name* is your organization name and should be used when executing 365*Inspect*.
 * *OutPath* is the path to a folder where the report generated by 365*Inspect* will be placed.
-* *MFA* is an switch parameter that is optional and could be used if authentication requires MFA
+* *reportType* is an choice paramers where users can specify the output of the report.
+Choices are HTML, CSV or XML format.
 * *Username* is an string paramter that could be provided if the Username is constantly the same for authentication
 	* The *Password* parameter is optional to use if you use it with the *Username* parameter.
 * *Password* is an string parameter that allows the user to authenticate with their password.